-Owners of one or more shares on the 'Record Date' may attend, participate in and vote at the REN General Shareholders' Meeting, provided that they comply with the following requirements:
+Owners of one or more shares on the "Record Date" may attend, participate in and vote at the REN General Shareholders' Meeting, provided that they comply with the following requirements:

-- a) Shareholders wishing to participate in the General Meeting should express this intention in writing to the Chairman of the Board of the General Meeting and the financial intermediary, with whom they have opened the relevant individual securities account, up to the day before the 'Record Date'.
-This communication may be sent by e-mail. - b) In turn, the abovementioned financial intermediary shall send to the Chairman of the Board of the General Meeting, up to the end of the day corresponding to the 'Record Date', information on the number of shares registered in the name of the shareholder on that date.
-This communication may be sent by e-mail.
+- a) Shareholders wishing to participate in the General Meeting should express this intention in writing to the Chairman of the Board of the General Meeting and the financial intermediary, with whom they have opened the relevant individual securities account, up to the day before the "Record Date"24.
+This communication may be sent by e-mail25. - b) In turn, the abovementioned financial intermediary shall send to the Chairman of the Board of the General Meeting, up to the end of the day corresponding to the "Record Date", information on the number of shares registered in the name of the shareholder on that date.
+This communication may be sent by e-mail26. - c) Shareholders who exercise direct or indirect control over a company which either produces